Up to 60% off sofas & mattresses — limited‑time deals.

 How do I know if a sofa is too low?

-If your feet don’t rest comfortably or standing up feels effortful, the seat height may be too low for your body and needs.
+If your feet do not rest comfortably or standing up feels more effortful than it should, the seat height is probably too low for your body and daily use.

 Should I prioritize softness or support?